 public virtual Task<ChangeMessageVisibilityResponse> ChangeMessageVisibilityAsync( String queueUrl, String receiptHandle, Int32 visibilityTimeout, CancellationToken cancellationToken )

 The URL of the Amazon SQS queue whose message's visibility is changed.
-Queue URLs are case-sensitive.
+Queue URLs and names are case-sensitive.

 The receipt handle associated with the message whose visibility timeout is changed.
 This parameter is returned by the ReceiveMessage action.

 The new value for the message's visibility timeout (in seconds).
-Values values: 0 to 43200.
+Values range: 0 to 43200.
 Maximum: 12 hours.

 A cancellation token that can be used by other objects or threads to receive notice of cancellation.